AISKhalil/AStra/README.md

 >    such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, HS, CN State 0 percentage, Median
 >    error, and Median correction factor.

->>    **a.
-Aneuploidy characterization:** a text file contains the important features of aneuploidy profiel of the input BAM
+>    **b.
+Aneuploidy profile:** a narrowPeak BED format file of the approximated segmental anueploidy of the complete genome
->>    such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, HS, CN State 0 percentage, Median
->>    error, and Median correction factor.
+>    for UCSC Genome Browser.

-of the  a narrowPeak BED format file of the focal amplifications /deletions of the complete genome for UCSC Genome Browser:
+>    **c.
+Coverage plot of the genome:** a figure of the RD signal of the genome after setting the CN reference.

+>    **d.
+Anueploidy spectrum:** a figure of the frequency distribution of the input sequencing data.
+In the frequency distribution,
+>    the black line denotes the ploidy CN state (major peak) where the red line denotes the global median.
+The dotted black lines
+>    denote the other CN states.